13city/Lowtide/README.md

 }
 ```

-this setup directs Lowtide to scan the 192.168.1.0/24 subnet for ports 80 and 443.

-Activate Lowtide with the custom configuration:
+Invoke Lowtide with your configurations:

 ```bash
 ./lowtide -useConfig